LakshmiRadhakrishnan09/AWS-Security-Specialist/IAM.md

     "Condition": {"DateLessThan": {"aws:TokenIssueTime": "2014-05-07T23:47:00Z"}}
   }
 }

+Deleting access key

+You can't recover an access key after you delete it.
+Any users or applications that are using the access key won't be able to programmatically access your account and resources after you delete the key.
+Be sure to check that the access key is no longer in use before you delete it.

  ```

  Specifing aws account or root is same.
 They will give access to root and administrator user.
 They can grant permission to other IAM users and roles.

+ IAM doesnt allow nesting of groups.
+You cannod add a group as child of another group.

+ You cannot use groups in resource based policy.

+ If u want to deny access to S3 for one group: Create a policy that denied access to S3 and add policy to the group.
+ You cannot use groups in resource based policy.

+ Lost password

+ AWS account root user password : Choose Forgot your password?. \
+ AWS account access keys : you can create new access keys  \
+ IAM user password : ask your administrator to reset your password. \
+ IAM user access keys : need new access keys.